 As one of the oldest and most popular print-on-demand services, CafePress makes it easy to create and sell your own custom products.
 Founded in 1999, we could easily consider CafePress the pioneer of the POD industry.
 It’s a great way to create unique birthday and Christmas gifts, too.

 In this CafePress review, we’ll look at the products, pricing, features, and more.
-The CafePress marketplace is a good place for beginners to start, before investing in a separate ecommerce store.
+The CafePress marketplace is a good place for beginners to start with print-on-demand, before investing in a separate ecommerce store.

 What is CafePress?

 CafePress differs from other POD platforms in that you start by creating your own shop.
 CafePress hosts your store for you, so you don’t have to worry about using another ecommerce platform.

 Once you create your store, it’s as easy as uploading your own designs and choosing the products you want to put them on.
 Once you list them in your store, all you have to do is start marketing them.

 - Mugs, water bottles, shot glasses, coasters, flasks, steins

 - Stickers, including bumper stickers and buttons

 - Flip-flops, hats, ornaments, magnets